Chxnedu/learning-app-ecommerce/README.md

 ## The Web App

-The application uses a two-tier architecture; the client tier and data tier (database).
+The application uses a two-tier architecture; the client tier and the data tier (database).
 The application will be built into an image using a Dockerfile, while the database will use the default MariaDB image.
 I wrote a Dockerfile for the application, following best practices.

 ```Dockerfile